-Is my Berlin Thriller Blood Summit is suitable for reading groups or book clubs?
+Can you use Berlin Thriller Blood Summit for reading groups or book clubs?

 Yes.
 Blood Summit is ideal for reading groups and book clubs.
 This intelligent thriller appeals to a wide range of audiences (see reviews on Amazon) and contains a host of controversy and material for discussion.
-Here are some questions you can use for discussion in a reading group or book club.
+Here are some questions you can use for discussion.

 One publisher rejected “Blood Summit” because they said Helen, a female action hero, was insufficiently feminine or “too much like a man”.
 Do you agree?
 Is Helen lacking in feminine qualities?
 Would it matter if she did?

 How would the plot develop differently if Helen was a man?
 Which elements of the story, if any, would be less compelling or make less sense?

 Helen is furious that her husband refuses to leave London and come with her to Berlin.
 How would life with Nigel fit in with her lifestyle in Germany?
 Are they sufficiently compatible to live together?